HafizMMoaz/FacultyFlex/README.md

     private readonly string databasePassword = "YourPasswordHere";

 3. **Run the Project**
-    - Open FacultyFlex.sln in Visual Studio.
+    - Open DBS25P023.sln in Visual Studio.
     - Build and run the project.